 What if my charge involves a car accident?

 If you were charged with unsafe movement or another violation as a result of an accident you may be eligible to have your case dismissed if your insurance company reimburses the damages incurred by the other driver.
 You generally need a court letter from your insurance company stating all outstanding issues have been resolved.
 If you were involved in a single car accident such as running off the road, then obtaining an insurance letter may not be an option and you or your attorney would need to negotiate with the ADA.

 Is driving school an option to get a reduction in Union County?

 Whether driving school would help earn a reduction is totally in the discretion of the ADA.
 Some counties like Mecklenburg County have their own driving school programs and therefore endorse this option.
 Other smaller counties like Union County do not have county specific programs and do not openly encourage this option.

 What are the fees for traffic court in Union County?

 Court fees have increased dramatically in North Carolina over the last decade.
-The minimum court fees start at $188 and that does not even include the fine which can range from $25-$100 additional. there is even an additional surcharge for improper equipment of extra $50 that goes directly to the county.
+The minimum court fees start at $188 and that does not even include the fine which can range from $25-$100 additional.
+There is even an additional surcharge for improper equipment of an extra $50 that goes directly to the county.
 If you pay via credit or debit card (instead of cash) at the Courthouse you will be charged a convenience fee of $4-$7 more depending on the charge amount.
 Keep in mind the courthouse does not accept personal checks.